 Mistake # 3 – Bland design and dull colors

-Mistake # 4 – Too many visual elements
+Mistake # 4 – Lack of professionalism

 Mistake # 5 – Too much text on the cover

-- Too much text on the cover repels potential audience because people don’t like reading long titles and subtitles.
+Too much text on the cover repels the potential audience because people don’t like reading long titles and subtitles.
 Additionally, it may be challenging for readers to figure out what the book is about.
 We don’t mean you have to shorten the title or subtitle.
 Instead, you can highlight keywords with different colors or enlarge their size.

 Mistake # 6 – Bad quality of images

-- It’s significant to stick to your genre.
+It’s significant to stick to your genre.
 Use certain colors and key elements to convey the desired feelings dwelled in the novel.
 Don’t mislead your audience.
-Meet their expectations and you’ll get more loyal readers.
+Meet their expectations, and you’ll get more loyal readers.

 Book cover design is a key to successful book promotion.